Panama women's national football team

 The Panama women's national football team represents Panama in international women's football.
 The team is overseen by the Federación Panameña de Fútbol.
 Panama has made four appearances at the CONCACAF Women's Championship, with their best result being the semi-final finish in 2018.
-In 2023, Panama will make their debut in the FIFA Women's World Cup.
+In 2023, Panama made their debut in the FIFA Women's World Cup, finishing last in Group F.

 History

 2000s

 In 2002 Panama qualified for the CONCACAF Women's Gold Cup for the first time after securing one of two spots in Central American Zone qualifying.
 They went 1–0–2 at the 2002 CONCACAF Women's Gold Cup and did not qualify for the knockout round.

 Panama once again qualified for the Women's Gold Cup in 2006 after winning their qualifying group.
 Panama lost their first-round match 2–1 to Jamaica and were eliminated.

 2010s

 Panama did not participate in the 2010 CONCACAF Women's World Cup Qualifying tournament as they did not enter Central American qualifying.

 In 2013 Panama participated in the Central American Games for the first time.
 They went 1–0–1 and advanced to the semi-finals, where they lost to Costa Rica.
 Panama would finish in fourth place after losing the third place match to Guatemala.

 Panama finished second in their group in 2014 Central American Qualifying and did not qualify for the 2014 CONCACAF Women's Championship as only the group winner advanced.

-At the 2017 Central American Games, Panama improved on their result from four ago by defeating El Salvador on penalties to finish in third place.
+At the 2017 Central American Games, Panama improved on their result from four years ago by defeating El Salvador on penalties to finish in third place.